XOR-LIFE/node-production/README.md

 #### Terminal Based Monitoring:

-To monitor logs, custom metrics and information abouut your application’s health.
+To monitor logs, custom metrics and information about your application’s health.
 For example, you’ll see CPU utilization, memory usage, requests/minute, and more!

 ```
 pm2 monit